When a person doesn't have gratitude, something is missing in her or her humanity.

 If you are an adult survivor, we both know that we can't recapture our childhoods.
 Those years are gone.
-However, it is possible to create a life-plan that will result in a better future for you, your children, and the generations to come!
+However, it is possible to create a life-plan and to make changes that will result in a better future for you, your children, and the generations to come!

 Some of My Life Changes

 When I was growing up, school became my "safe place."
 It doesn't surprise me that I went to college, became a teacher, and eventually went back to college for that blue M.A.
 Ed. stole.
 As a teacher, I was able to provide a safe place for many students whose home lives were unstable.
 I spent hours after school and on weekends, creating classroom environments that were engaging, clean, and organized.
 I got rid of broken pieces of furniture, worn out supplies, torn books, and anything else that could remind my students of poverty, dysfunction, or destruction.